 At your request, Metcash may in its discretion (unless required by law, in which case it will) provide you with a copy of any personal information which we hold about you.
 We may charge a fee for retrieving this information, in which case we will inform you of the fee and obtain your agreement to that fee before providing the information.

 We will promptly acknowledge and investigate any complaint about the way we manage personal information.

 - so that your preferences for a particular site can be stored;

 - to secure our users and our IT infrastructure;

 - to improve your browsing experience; and

-- to help tailor advertising and promotions to you.
+- to help tailor services to you.

 Information is also generated whenever a page is accessed on a Metcash website that records information such as the time, date and specific page.
-We collect such information for statistical and maintenance purposes that enables us to continually evaluate our websites’ performance.
+We collect such information for statistical and maintenance purposes that enables us to continually evaluate our website performance.

 You can find more details about these technologies, the data they collect and how you can opt out of certain conduct in the privacy policies and other consumer-facing documentation for those technologies (for example, via Google’s AdsPreferences Manager).
 You may need to opt-out separately from each technology.
 The website www.youronlinechoices.com.au also allows you to opt-out of some online behavioural advertising and provides further information about how online behavioural advertising works.
 Your browser may also allow you to turn off or disable cookies and certain other technologies.
 Please be aware, however, that if you turn off or disable these technologies, you may not be able to experience the full functionality of our websites and associated services.